 The Chapter's endowment consists of four individual donor-restricted endowment funds established to create and promote comprehensive and humane care and treatment for persons with Alzheimer's disease and related disorders, and to provide support for their families and professional caregivers.
-As required by accounting principles generally accepted in the United States of America, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.
+As required by U.S. GAAP, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.